-- 827. The member of staff can appeal against any sanction under Stage 2 of these procedures.
-If the member of staff wishes to appeal, he or she must set out the reasons for the appeal in writing and submit it to the HOCS within five working days of the date of written confirmation of the decision. - 828.
+- 828. The member of staff can appeal against any sanction under Stage 2 of these procedures.
+If the member of staff wishes to appeal, he or she must set out the reasons for the appeal in writing and submit it to the HOCS within five working days of the date of written confirmation of the decision. - 829.
 An Appeal Hearing will be arranged at which the member of staff may make oral and/or written representations and may be assisted by a trade union representative or work colleague.
 "Assisted by" means that your companion may put your case forward on your behalf, sum up your case on your behalf and respond on your behalf to any view expressed at any formal meeting or hearing, including the appeal.
 However, the person hearing the case or the appeal has the right to put questions directly to you and to receive responses directly from you.
 A minimum of two working days' notice of the appeal will be given.
 If the date and/or time of the Appeal Hearing are unsuitable for the member of staff and/or the companion, he or she can suggest an alternative date and time which must be within five working days of the day originally proposed.
-The member of staff and his or her companion must take all reasonable steps to attend the Appeal Hearing. - 829.
-Appeals will be heard by the Commissioner or a nominated HOD other than the HOD who conducted the Hearing. - 830.
-Having heard the representations, the member of the Management Team hearing the Appeal will adjourn to consider the evidence and to determine whether a sanction is appropriate.
+The member of staff and his or her companion must take all reasonable steps to attend the Appeal Hearing. - 830.
+Appeals will be heard by the Commissioner or a nominated HOD (that is a member of the Senior Management Team) other than the HOD who conducted the Hearing. - 831.
+Having heard the representations, the member of the Senior Management Team hearing the Appeal will adjourn to consider the evidence and to determine whether the proposed sanction is appropriate or whether a different sanction is appropriate.
 The sanctions are set out in the section on Disciplinary Sanctions.
-When a decision is made, the member of the Management Team will reconvene the Hearing, on the same day if practicable, and will inform you of the decision, the reasons for the decision, the sanction where appropriate.
+When a decision is made, the member of the Senior Management Team will reconvene the Hearing, on the same day if practicable, and will inform you of the decision, the reasons for the decision, the sanction where appropriate.
 Those details will then be confirmed in writing, normally within five working days of the date on which you were informed of the decision.
 If the sanction is dismissal, the Commissioner will ultimately make the decision and sign any letter of dismissal.

-831. You will receive confirmation of these details in writing within five working days of the Hearing.
+832. You will receive confirmation of these details in writing within five working days of the Hearing.
 The decision of the Commissioner will be final.